AmmoniumThioglycolate/Social-Media-Coursework-23/README.md

     - we need to place the javadoc comments in our code. from the commandline we create       the javadoc.
  - an account can endorse its own post.

+# Things to be done
+- Add exceptions for post